EUDAT-Training/B2SHARE-Training/00_Getting_your_API_token.md

 # Getting you API token
-This guide will make sure you have an API token which is required to access the B2SHARE service programmatically.
+This guide will enable you to have API tokens which are required to access the B2SHARE service programmatically.
 Every time you access the service using a script or application, you need to identify yourself using a generated personal access token.
 This token can be retrieved using the B2SHARE service website.

+Please note that tokens are for private use only and not to be shared with other persons or institutions.
+Sharing them enables other people to alter your deposits on your behalf.

 ## Setup your machine and connection
 Please make sure your machine has been properly setup to use Python and required packages.
 Follow [this](A_Setup_and_install.md) guide in order to do so.